 Once the newborn baby’s condition has been assessed and if they are found to be stable it may be possible to put the baby to the breast soon after delivery.
-Once the drip has been inserted and the baby is receiving the Prostaglandin to keep the duct open, as long as the baby is stable, it may be possible to breastfeed up to the time of surgery.
-From then on you can use a breast pump to express milk.
-The milk can be stored safely and then can be given to the baby either through a naso-gastric feeding tube or eventually a bottle.
+Once the drip has been inserted and the baby is receiving Prostaglandin to keep the duct open, it may be possible to try different feeding methods.

-Although breastfeeding will be encouraged, it is important to realise that feeding will be very tiring for the baby.
-To help support their heart function, they will need to have more calories than other babies, but they do not always have enough energy to take all the milk that they need.
-Often a mixture of feeding styles may be needed.
-For example, bottle or breasfeeding, calorie additives and naso-gastric feeding (a tube from the nose into the stomach) will ensure that the baby receives enough calories to grow.
+Although breastfeeding will be encouraged, it is important to understand that feeding will be very tiring for the baby.
+To help support their heart function, they will need to have more calories than other babies, but they often do not have enough energy to take all the milk that they need.
+A mixture of feeding styles may be needed.
+For example, bottle or breastfeeding, calorie additives/special high-calorie milks and nasogastric feeding will ensure that the baby receives enough calories to grow.

 Who looks after the mother after the birth?